 Computer \ HKEY_LOCAL_MACHINE \ SYSTEM \ CurrentControlSet \ Services \ TimeBrokerSvc.

-Step 3: Change Start = dword: 00000003 to dword: 00000004 by double click on it and change the number 3 to 4, Click OK to save.
+Step 3: Change Start = dword: 00000003 to dword: 00000004 by double click on it and changing the number 3 to 4, Click OK to save.
 However, this action can sometimes interfere with Cortana’s virtual assistant prompts.

 After making these changes, try to check if the CPU error caused by Runtime Broker has been fixed.

-Turn Off Tips Notifications on Windows 10
+Turn Off Tips Notifications

 According to users, sometimes certain Windows features can cause the Runtime Broker error and lead to a CPU spike.